 Is Dry Shampoo Bad For You?

-The good news, however, is that there are plenty of safe (and effective!) non-toxic dry shampoo brands on the market today, which we’ve researched and rounded up for you below.
+The good news, however, is that there are plenty of safe (and effective!) non-toxic dry shampoo brands on the market today, which I’ve researched and rounded up for you below.

 What Ingredients Should I Avoid In Dry Shampoo?

-Aerosols: Even if the active ingredients aren’t harmful, the butane, propane, isobutane, and tetrafluoropropene gasses used to make aerosol dry shampoos to work are toxic for respiratory tracts and can exacerbate allergies.
-Aerosol sprays are often contaminated with benzene (a known carcinogen), which you may have read about in the news lately.
-We’ll talk more about this in a minute.
+Aerosols: Even if the “active” ingredients aren’t harmful, the butane, propane, isobutane, and tetrafluoropropene gasses used to make aerosol dry shampoos work are toxic for respiratory tracts and can exacerbate allergies.
+Aerosol sprays are often contaminated with benzene (a known carcinogen), which I’ll talk more about in a minute.

-Fragrances: We’ve talked about this before (and will continue to do so), but the word ‘fragrance’ should always raise a red flag.
-There are almost 4,000 ingredients (many toxic, some not) that are legally fair game to use under the ‘fragrance’ umbrella without having to be disclosed.
+Fragrances: I’ve talked about this before (and will continue to do so), but the word ‘fragrance’ should always raise a red flag.
+There are over 3,500 different ingredients (many toxic, some not) that are legally fair game to use under the ‘fragrance’ umbrella without having to be disclosed.
+Phthalates, for example, are endocrine-disrupting chemicals (EDCs) that can be “hidden” under the fragrance loophole.

-Alcohol: For many, alcohol is just too aggressive.
+Alcohol: For many, alcohol is just too aggressive to leave on the scalp.
 Its harshness can strip too many of the oils our scalp still wants in order to be healthy.
-If alcohol is in the ingredients list and you’re using it a lot, dandruff, blocked pores, and dry hair are likely.
+If alcohol is in the ingredients list and you’re using it a lot, you may have dandruff, blocked pores, and/or dry hair.

 Cetrimonium Chloride: This is used to decrease static, but many people are allergic.
 It is a completely banned ingredient in the E.U.

-Siloxane, Silicones, & Octamethylcyclotetrasiloxane: These help wet products dry faster because they don’t break down.
+Siloxane, Silicones, & Cyclotetrasiloxane, Octamethylcyclotetrasiloxane: These help wet products dry faster because they don’t break down.
 They build up over time on our bodies and in the environment when we wash them down the drain.
+Some of them come with moderate risk for endocrine-disruption.

-Over the past couple of years, we’ve seen aerosol consumer products end up in the news because of recalls over benzene contamination.
-(I’ve provided updates some of those headlines below.)
+Over the past few years, we’ve seen aerosol consumer products end up in the news because of recalls over benzene contamination.
+(I’ve provided updates of some of those headlines below.)

 P&G Dry Shampoo Recall (December 2021)